 The core-edge principle (a version of layering) supports a conclusion that has emerged from PMU network experience: phasor data concentration should be viewed as a function, not as a component, and the allocation of that function to actual system components is a significant architectural decision.
 In addition, over-the-top networks (networks imposed on an underlying core network) should be avoided, as applications and their associated functions should be located at the edge.
-Such considerations mean that PDC1 stacking can and should be eliminated, as PDC stacking2 imposes an unnecessary network on top of the core communication network.3 Finally, protocol conversion gateways should be minimized or eliminated by the use of well-structured interface definitions and open interoperability standards.
+Such considerations mean that PDC21 stacking can and should be eliminated, as PDC stacking22 imposes an unnecessary network on top of the core communication network.23 Converting PDC devices to their essential functions and separating the functions (aggregation and time synchronization) for appropriate allocation to devices and systems provides the needed flexibility to avoid the stacking problem.
+Finally, protocol conversion gateways should be minimized or eliminated by the use of well-structured interface definitions and open interoperability standards.
 Protocol conversion gateways solve interface problems in an ad hoc way but are also breaks in the network architecture that create problems in managing networks from operational, cyber-security, and upgrade perspectives.